Dutch PM bars Turkish foreign minister in escalation of rally row

 "But these gatherings may not contribute to tensions in our society and everyone who wants to hold a gathering is obliged to follow instructions of those in authority so that public order and safety can be guaranteed," Rutte added.

+Cavusoglu made a veiled threat of possible realignment of Turkey in the world in a reference to Russia.

+"The Netherlands should stop this faulty understanding and approach...
+If they think Turkey will take whatever they do, that Turkey is gone.
+I told them this, stop this boss-like attitude.
+If Europe keeps this up, they will lose many places, including Russia and us.”

-(Additional reporting by Anthony Deutsch; Writing by Ralph Boulton; Editing by Toby Chopra and Alexander Smith)
+(Additional reporting by Anthony Deutsch; Writing by Ralph Boulton; Editing by Alexander Smith)

 - Reuters